DigitalCreationsCo/careerpathai/README.md

 TO DO:
 - update landing page style w bg gradients: https://x.com/hewarsaber/status/1945394420607570295
-- add analytics
 - start a/b testing

-- adapt this 21 day pivot sprint into the product:
+- adapt 21 day pivot sprint into the product:
 The 21-Day Pivot Sprint
 A complete guide to pivot into a low-automation, high-value role fast.